shoui520/shoui520.github.io/docs/shouimethod.md

 - Read IMABI.
 I read it sequentially from 0-200.
 - Study pitch.
 [This guide](https://www.youtube.com/watch?v=I-dRbTnLmBY) is good.
 - Never complicate the mining process
-- Find something that will keep you coming back to Japanese, without even thinking about "learning".
-Whether it be something you like reading/watching, or something you like doing *with* your Japanese.
+- Find something that will keep you coming back to Japanese.
+At this point, the problem changes.
+You're no longer asking "How do I learn Japanese?".
+You're asking "What do I want to *do* in Japanese?"

 ## Conclusion